 If your hospital doesn’t commonly practice breaks or nurses take their phones/voceras with them on breaks, I encourage you to speak up and institute a change.

 Rotating schedules can be difficult, but with these tips, you’re already ahead of the game.
 Did I miss anything?
 Let me know in the comments below!

-For more tips on preparing for work, make sure to read How to Prepare for 12 Hour Shift Schedules As a Nurse
+How to Prepare for 12 Hour Shift Schedules As a Nurse